US Congress reaches deal on $900 billion COVID-19 relief package | DW | 20.12.2020

 "Today, we have reached an agreement with Republicans and the White House on an emergency coronavirus relief and omnibus package that delivers urgently needed funds to save the lives and livelihoods of the American people as the virus accelerates," US House Speaker Nancy Pelosi and Schumer said in a statement.

-The relief package will include $600 direct payments to most Americans — half the amount distributed in March — and would establish a temporary $300 per week supplemental jobless benefits.
+The relief package will include $600 direct payments to most Americans and would establish a temporary $300 per week supplemental jobless benefits.

-It would hundreds of billions of dollars of additional aid to small businesses and would provide $25 billion for rental assistance.
+It would give hundreds of billions of dollars of additional aid to small businesses and provide $25 billion for rental assistance, sources cited by Reuters said.

 The bill would also include aid for vaccine distribution and logistics.

-The package is the second-largest stimulus bill in US history, following the $2.3 trillion aid passed under the CARES Act in March.
+The package is the second-largest stimulus bill in US history, following the $2.2 trillion in aid that was passed under the CARES Act in March.

 adi/nm (AP, AFP, Reuters)